GLOBAL MARKETS-U.S. tax bill, Russian probe whipsaw financial markets

 “You step back and look over the move we have had over the last week and a half, you could argue we are due for some sort of pull back or consolidation.”

-Flynn also pleaded guilty to lying to the FBI about contact with Russia’s ambassador.
+Flynn also pleaded guilty to lying to the FBI about contact with Russian officials.
 His reported decision to cooperate with the investigation led by Special Counsel Robert Mueller marked a major escalation in a probe into Russia’s alleged attempts to influence the 2016 U.S. presidential election.

-If the Russia probe derails the tax legislation, it could hurt the chances of Republicans retaining their majorities in the House and Senate next year and jeopardize .
+If the Russia probe derails the tax legislation, it could hurt the chances of Republicans retaining their majorities in the House and Senate as voters go to the polls next year.

 The S&P earlier fell as much as 1.6 percent.

-Emerging market stocks lost 0.43 percent.
-MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.18 percent lower.
+Emerging market stocks lost 0.34 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan closed 0.08 percent lower, while Japan’s Nikkei rose 0.41 percent.

 “To the extent that this (Flynn) headline further ensnares this administration into this investigation or suggests a widening of the Special Counsel’s probe I think that it is certainly a key concern for global investors and that’s why we are seeing the dollar come off,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.